Skip to main content

 don't believe that the stonehole rocks around Runestone Hill must stand on their own, but instead, that they are intrinsically linked to the KRS and what went on in Minnesota in the general timeframe of the KRS--or even earlier.

 There is importance in contrasting some of the past fracturing to the boulder, in order to help prove--if possible--that the KRS is authentic.
 Foremost, the characteristics of the fractures seem to point out vastly different times of fracturing.
-For instance, it can be seen in the accompanying photos that a large fracture is much "fresher" than the hole chiseling and subsequent fracturing around the stonehole.
+For instance, it can be seen in the accompanying photos that a large fracture is much fresher looking than the chiseled hole and subsequent fracturing around the stonehole.

 As is seen, there is an obvious difference in the fresher-appearing pinkish/brown colorization of a large fractured area, as opposed to the greyish colorization exhibited by most of the rock--but which also includes the fractured area where a chunk of rock was cracked off from a stonehole.
 Please note that the color of the stonehole and the fracturing around the stonehole is about the same as the color of the rock itself.
-This necessarily denotes that the stonehole and the fractured area around it are very old, especially in comparison to the large, fresh fracture, which is likely more than a hundred years old, since Hjalmar Holand described the fracturing from when he visited the rock back in 1937.
+This necessarily denotes that the stonehole and the fractured area around it are very old, when compared to the large, fresh fracture--which is likely more than a hundred years old, since Hjalmar Holand described the fracturing from when he visited the rock back in 1937.

 Ultimately, there has to be a reason why the many stoneholes were made around Runestone Hill.
 The answer isn't readily apparent, but I speculate that the patterned arrangement must have something to do with encoding the spot where something is perhaps buried.
 In other words, find the design laid out upon the ground by the use of stonehole rocks, and perhaps find something buried.
-However, the problem around Runestone Hill is that some stonehole rocks have been moved around, so that only "educated guesses" can be made about where something may be buried.
+(This was Scott Wolter's notion, too.)
+However, the problem around Runestone Hill is that some stonehole rocks have been moved around, so that only educated guesses an be made about where something may be buried.

 Comments